istvan-fodor/omniverse-examples/README.md

 1. In a different terminal build the `sim.ws` worspace and run the launchers.

+## Go2 Demo

+This demo let's you use a Go2 quadruped in a number of environment: random generated environment, warehouse or office.

+Tested on ROS 2 humble and Ubuntu 22.04.

+#### Installation

+1. Run the `install.sh` script
+1. Activate the python env: `source venv/bin/activate`
+1. `python go2.py --env `
+1. In a different terminal build the `sim.ws` worspace and run the launchers.

 ## Rocks Demo

 This demo let's you use generate rocks.